NCAS-CMS/cfstore/cfstore/docs/source/getting_started.rst

         cfin rp|local clean path_to_clean

-   - All representations of files held in that location below that path in ``cfdb`` will be removed, no matter which collections they are in.
-However, the collections themselves will not be removed, you will need to use ``cfdb`` tools to do that.
+   - All representations of files held in that location below that path in ``cfsdb`` will be removed, no matter which collections they are in.
+However, the collections themselves will not be removed, you will need to use ``cfsdb`` tools to do that.
      You might, or might not, then want to re-add the collection.